BCleveland/BCleveland.github.io/CurveFlow.md

+here is some text before header one
 # Curve Flow
-# also a header one
-## header two

 This is my Capstone project!
+It does some things
+## Quick Showcase
+utube link
+## Full Explanation and Speech
+utube link